2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-09-defensive-programing.md

     }
 }
 ```
-In this case, the code is checking for `null` values.
+In this case, the code is checking for `null` values in the `logger`, `gateway`, and `user` variables.
+If a `null` argument is passed into this function, it would be considered a fatal error and stop the run.
+You could also add an error message after each `null` check to help the user understand which check went wrong.

 ## Why is defensive programming important?

 Defensive programming is a good practice that allows the user to react to unexpected errors and fix them faster.
 Let’s say that you create a code that processes extensive tabular data, but you do not use defensive programming.
 The code works perfectly with one dataset, great!
-However, when you try to use the same code to process a similar tabular dataset.
+However, when you try to use the same code to process a similar tabular dataset, it just doesn't work.
 In this case, you first have to find where in the code did the error happen, and then you have to figure out why it happened.
 Perhaps the argument that a function is looking for does not exist in the new input file, or it exists but it is not in the correct format; any of these errors can take you two minutes to fix, but hours to find.
 Troubleshooting can take a lot of time, and it is probably part of every programmer’s worst nightmares.
 Now, by using defensive programming style, the guard statements and assertions can guide you in the direction of the problem, or even tell you exactly what the problem was, saving time and protecting your mental health.